Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       iv. inviteagent : Calls server api to invite agent
       v.  deleteagent : Calls server api to delete agent

 ###4.
-Actions related to Message Channels:
+Actions related to Subgroups:

-Following actions are related to fetch and create message channels.They will return channel details to reducer
+Following actions are related to fetch and create subgroups.They will return subgroup details to reducer

-      i.  createChannel : Calls server api to create message channel ii. editChannel : Calls server api to edit details of message channel iii.  getcustomerchannels : This is without-token version of getting channel list for Chat widget iv. getchannels : Calls server api to fetch message channels
+      i.   createSubgroup : Calls server api to create subgroup ii.  editSubgroup : Calls server api to edit details of subgroup iii. getcustomersubgroup : This is without-token version of getting subgroup list for Chat widget iv. getsubgroups : Calls server api to fetch subgroup
-      v.  deletechannel : Calls server api to delete channel
+      v.  deletesubgroup : Calls server api to delete subgroup

 ###5.
 Actions related to Canned Response: